On the First Order Cohomology of Infinite--Dimensional Unitary Groups: Conditional 1-cocycles

 \pf{ \enumeration{[{a}d i)] \item Every sequence $(w_n\in W_n)_{n\in\N}$ defines a map $\beta:G\to \SH$ via \\$\beta(g) := \sum_{n\in\N}\pi(g)w_n-w_n$ for $g\in G$.
 Then, the restriction to every subgroup $G_n$ yields a 1-coboundary $\beta|_{G_n} = \partial_{v_n}$ with $v_n = \sum_{k=1}^n w_k$.
 In particular, the restriction of $\beta$ to $G_n$ is continuous.
 Therefore, $\beta$ is continuous with respect to the direct limit topology on $G$.
 This shows that $\beta$ is a conditional 1-cocycle.
 The above mapping defines an isomorphism of vector spaces $\prod_{n\in\N}W_n \to \ZC$. \item In view of \thref{H^G=H^G_n sufficient} and \thref{W_n and H^G_n}, it remains to show the implication \\$\HC = \{0\} \Longrightarrow (\exists n\in\N)(\forall k>n)\quad W_k = \{0\}$.
 The requirement $\ZC = B^1(G,\pi,\SH)$ amounts to saying that every sequence $(w_n)_{n\in\N}\in \prod_{n\in\N}W_n$ has to be square summable (\thref{coboundary criterion} and $i)$).
 This possible only if all but finitely many $W_n$ are trivial.\qedhere }}

 \remark{\thlabel{sec: direct limit of compact groups} Assume that all subgroups $G_n$ are compact.
 Then, the restriction of every 1-cocycle on $G$ to one of the $G_n$ is a 1-coboundary, hence every 1-cocycle on $G$ is conditional.
 This means that $Z^1(G,\pi,\SH) = \ZC$ and $H^1(G,\pi,\SH) = \HC$.
 Note, that \thref{H^G=H^G_n sufficient} shows that for $\pi=\1$, one has $\{0\}= H^1(G,\1,\SH) \cong \Hom_{Grp}(G,\SH)$.
 This is a version of the fact that there is no nontrivial, continuous group homomorphism of $G$ into the group of additive real numbers.
 Moreover, the direct limit topology on $G_\infty = \bigcup_{n\in\N}G_n$, i.e. the finest group topology on $G_\infty$ for which all inclusions $G_n \hookrightarrow G_\infty$ are continuous, is a group topology (cf. \cite[Theorem 2]{Yam98}).
 Hence, \thref{H^1=0} applies in particular to the group $G_\infty$.
 The unitary group $U(\infty)$ is a direct limit of compact subgroups which are given by the unitary $n\times n$-matrices $U(n)$.
 Every unitary group $U_p(\SH)$ (for $\SH=\ell^2(\N,\C)$ and $1\leq p <\infty$) contains $U(\infty)$ as a dense subgroup.
-The one-dimensional trivial representation of the unitary groups $U(\infty)$ and $U_p(\SH)$ is the unitary highest weight representation that corresponds to the weight $\lambda =0$.
-We have thus found a unitary highest weight representation with vanishing 1-cohomology. }
+The one-dimensional trivial representation of the unitary groups $U(\infty)$ and $U_p(\SH)$ is the unitary highest weight representation that corresponds to the weight $\lambda =0$ and we have $H^1(G,\pi_0,\SH_0) = \{0\}$ for every unitary group $G$ occuring in \eqref{rigging}. }